pschanely/shrimpdb/README.md

 A tiny, simple, and capable embedded database for Python

-Append-only database that can maintain a large tree of JSON-compatable Python objects on disk.
-It's about 200 lines of forkable goodness.
+Append-only database that can maintain a large tree of JSON-compatible Python objects on disk.
+It's just a few hundred lines of forkable goodness.

 Use "with db" to make modifications (these changes are committed atomically):